kaiterra/aqicalc-js/README.md

 ## Making Changes

-To modify this code, edit the .ts files and then compile.
+To modify this code, edit the .ts files and then build.

-### Prerequisites
+### Building
-Install typescript globally:
 ```
-npm install -g typescript@2.3.3
+yarn build
 ```

-### Compiling
+### Testing
-If you modified e.g. index.ts, compile it with:
 ```
-tsc --lib es6 --outDir lib src/index.ts
+yarn test
 ```
-This will put the compiled index.js into the lib folder.

 ## References